 Between 2000 and 2016, the LDS church had been accused in at least 43 lawsuits of failing to prevent or report the alleged sexual abuse of 90 children, per a review by Law360.
 Of these cases, 22 ended in settlements, seven were dismissed, and two went to trial, which led to awards for the plaintiffs.
 At the time of the Law360 report, five were still pending and seven did not have information available.

-In 2017, two Navajo women and a Crow woman alleged that the church of Latter-day Saints failed to protect them when they were sexually assaulted as children partaking in a Mormon off-reservation, home-placement program during the 1960s and 1970s.
-These lawsuits come after five others filed by adults who alleged they also suffered from similar abuse as children in the program, which was active between 1947 and the mid-1990s, per The Atlantic.
+In 2017, two Navajo women and a Crow woman alleged that the church of Latter-day Saints failed to protect them when they were sexually assaulted as children partaking in a Mormon off-reservation, home-placement assimilation program during the 1960s and 1970s.
+These lawsuits come after other litigation filed by Native American adults who alleged they also suffered from similar abuse as children in the program, which was active between 1947 and the mid-1990s, per The Atlantic.

 “Understand that you are not alone,” said one of the plaintiffs, identified as AH, in a statement to those who suffered sexual abuse while in the program, per the Law360 article.
 “It is not your fault.
 The shame is not yours, rather the shame belongs to those who abused, as well as those who allowed the abuse to happen.”

 In mid-2019, Insider reported that the LDS church had been accused of attempting to quiet victims and avoid lawsuits using their sexual abuse hotline, directing victims to internal review rather than to external authorities, and then sweeping the matter aside.

 “Abuse is a matter taken very seriously by The Church of Jesus Christ of Latter-day Saints.
 It is not tolerated, and the Church has invested heavily in resources and training, including the helpline, to prevent, combat, and address abuse,” an LDS spokesperson said in a statement to Insider in response to the article.